Generalist Foundation Models from a Multimodal Dataset for 3D Computed Tomography: Results

-Unlike other methods utilizing supervised machine learning for multi-abnormality classification of CT volumes, our study employs radiology reports, which provide a rich source of semantic knowledge.
-This significantly enhances understanding of CT volumes and supports a wide range of potential zero-shot applications.
-Accordingly, we developed CT-CLIP, the first foundational model for chest CT-focused, contrastive language-image pre-training, adapting a technique from a previous study \cite{radford2021learning}.
-We utilized the impression and findings sections of radiology reports for CT-CLIP due to their superior performance, as demonstrated by the abnormality classification scores in an ablation study (Supplementary Figure \hyperref[fig:supp ablations]{1a}).
+Unlike other methods using supervised machine learning for multi-abnormality classification of CT volumes, our study employs radiology reports, which provide a rich source of semantic knowledge.
+This significantly enhances the understanding of CT volumes and supports a wide range of potential zero-shot applications.
+Accordingly, we develop CT-CLIP, the first foundational model for chest CT-focused contrastive language-image pretraining, adapting a technique from a previous study \cite{radford2021learning}.
+We use both the impression and findings sections of radiology reports combined for CT-CLIP due to their superior performance compared to using either one alone, as demonstrated by the abnormality classification scores in an ablation study (Supplementary Figure \hyperref[fig:supp_ablations]{1a}).
+While the best performance is achieved training on both impression and findings together, using only the findings section performs better than using only the impression section, indicating that the findings section contains more clinically informative content.

-CT-CLIP comprises a vision transformer and a text transformer that generate two distinct embedding vectors: one for CT volumes and another for radiology reports, respectively.
-CT-CLIP is then trained to ensure similarity between these vectors for volume-text pairs while maintaining dissimilarity for unpaired ones.
-This training employs cosine loss via contrastive learning \cite{zhang2021cross} (Fig. \hyperref[fig:fig1]{1c} and Fig. \hyperref[fig:fig1]{1d}).
-This method enables the training of a foundational model suitable for various applications without task-specific training, including multi-abnormality classification, volume-to-volume retrieval, and report-to-volume retrieval.
+CT-CLIP comprises a vision transformer and a text transformer that generate two distinct embedding vectors: one for chest CT volumes and another for reports, respectively (see \hyperref[cl_methods]{developing the CT-CLIP model} section of \hyperref[methods]{Methods}).
+The vision transformer is adapted from CT-ViT \cite{hamamci2023generatect}, incorporating a two-stage spatial and causal transformer, enabling 3D attention across volumes.
+CT-CLIP is trained to maximize the similarity between embedding vectors for paired volume-text data samples, while minimizing similarity for unpaired data.
+Our training approach leverages contrastive learning \cite{zhang2021cross} (Figures \hyperref[fig:fig1]{1c}, \hyperref[fig:fig1]{1d}), which enables the training of a foundation model suitable for various applications without task-specific training, including multi-abnormality detection, volume-to-volume retrieval, and report-to-volume retrieval.
+Subsequent sections demonstrate how CT-CLIP can be applied to these downstream tasks without additional training.
+To further enhance CT-CLIP's capabilities, we explore finetuning methods for detection to achieve greater accuracy and adapt CT-CLIP to create a vision-language AI assistant.